Child Support Glossary

 The legal authority which a court or administrative agency has over particular persons and over certain types of cases, usually in a defined geographical area.

-A claim upon property to prevent sale or transfer of that property until a debt is satisfied.
+A claim upon a property to prevent sale or transfer of that property until a debt is satisfied.

 A civil action in which a controversy is brought before the court.

-Process by which a non-custodial parent (NCP) or putative father (PF) is found for the purpose of establishing paternity, establishing and/or enforcing a child support obligation, establishing custody and visitation rights, processing adoption or foster care cases, and investigating parental kidnapping.
+The process by which a non-custodial parent (NCP) or putative father (PF) is found for the purpose of establishing paternity, establishing and/or enforcing a child support obligation, establishing custody and visitation rights, processing adoption or foster care cases, and investigating parental kidnapping.